 In its February 2017 DB Green Paper, the Government said it intended to "consult on a new option employers can consider to manage the employer debt in these circumstances" (Cm 9412, Feb 2017).

 Shortly before the 2017 general election, the Government launched a consultation on proposals to introduce a deferred debt arrangement – which would allow employers to defer their debt to a multi-employer pension scheme provided they meet certain conditions.
-As a safeguard, scheme trustees would need to be satisfied that the “proposed arrangement would not be detrimental to the scheme or its members.”
-This was intended to be of assistance to employers who “cease to employ any active members of the scheme but want to continue their relationship as a statutory employer to it.”
-The Government responded to this consultation on 26 February 2018, laying regulations to introduce a deferred debt arrangement before Parliament.
-They come into force on 6 April 2018 (SI 2018/237).
+Regulations to introduce a deferred debt arrangement came into force on 6 April 2018 (SI 2018/237).

 In its March 2018 White Paper, the Government said it had decided against making further changes on the basis that “existing arrangements provide sufficient flexibility for employers to manage their section 75 debts and that maintaining the current calculation method is the most viable way of ensuring that members receive their pension benefits over the longer term.”
 (Cm 9591, para 220-32).

 The Plumbing Pension Scheme conducted a consultation until May 2018, on the basis of which it agreed a calculation methodology and a timeline under which historic section 75 employer debts would all be calculated and issued by 30 June 2019 (consultation response, July 2018).